aws-controllers-k8s/community/docs/design/proposals/ackctl/adopt-by-tags.md

-# `ack-cli adopt`: adoption by tags
+# `ack adopt`: adoption by tags

+`ack` is a local command-line tool for ACK; `adopt` and `list adoptable` are its commands today, and it is expected to grow commands that read and act on ACK resources in a cluster.

-`ack-cli` is a local command-line tool for ACK.
-It queries AWS APIs and writes Kubernetes manifests to stdout, so it needs no cluster access; `adopt` and `list adoptable` are its commands today.
+`adopt` is not one of them, and is not intended to become one.
+It queries AWS APIs and writes Kubernetes manifests to stdout, so it needs no cluster access, no kubeconfig and no Kubernetes permissions — see §1 for why that stays true even once other commands hold a kubeconfig.

 This proposal covers `adopt`: how bulk adoption works, what each flag means, and how the CLI is released as new ACK resources land upstream.